port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/installations/multi_account.md

 ## Minimum Permissions

-When setting up the permissions, the minimum permission required for the integration is described below.
-This is a good practice to ensure that the integration is secure and that you're not giving more permissions than necessary.
-To set up the minimum permissions, you can use the following permissions:
+To implement the minimum permissions needed for the integration while maintaining security best practices, use this configuration.
+It ensures that the integration functions effectively without granting excessive access, adhering to the principle of least privilege for enhanced security and control.

 ### Integration Account